 Apart from this, a gift deed is an economical mode of transferring the ownership of property.

-In case there are several owners of assets, and in case 1 of the co- owner wishes to transfer his/ her rights in the property to another co- owner then this can be executed by a relinquishment/ discharge deed.
+In case there are several owners of assets, and in case one of the co- owner wishes to transfer his/ her rights in the property to another co- owner, then this can be executed by a relinquishment/ discharge deed.

 The transfer of property via the Relinquishment Deed can either be for consideration or be without consideration i.e. without the exchange of money, for instance, a gift deed, this transfer is also inevitable.